pratishu/password-generator-react/README.md

 1. Add the functionality of copy to clipboard
 2. Make website responsive and add breakpoints for different screen size
 3. add readme with project screenshot
+4. use ascii values instead of hand written ones